Securely manage your Carewell SEIU 503 benefits online 24/7!

 How do I receive the stipend?

-When you’ve successfully completed all of your continuing education training, you will receive an email from the Carewell Learning Portal introducing you to Routable, a payment service provider.
-Within a couple weeks of that, you should receive an email from Routable that will send you a link to fill out some information.
+When you’ve completed all your continuing education training, you will receive an email from the Carewell Learning Portal introducing you to Routable, a payment service provider.
+About 2 weeks later, you should receive an email from Routable that will send you a link to fill out some information.
 If you do not see the email from Routable, please check your spam folder.

 • It will first ask you to fill out tax-related items like your address and Social Security number.